• Why Us

 To add someone to your account, click the dropdown menu next to your avatar (top right of the page) and select “Manage Teams.”

-adding team members in publer
+adding team members in publer for social media management

 From here you can add team members (clients, band members, people from your team…) and provide them access.